AU-CS-499-Spring-2020/Team_TODO/Journals/aaron_journal.md

 ## 1/31/2020
 Met with Trevor and Qingzhong, helped them setup their dev environments, met with Eric to finish setting up Eric his dev environment.

+## 2/3/2020
+Met with Trevor and Aingzhong, helped them understand HTML/CSS, provided resources to learn HTML/CSS, worked on mock-up for Friday, etc.